apexfarm/ApexDI/README.md

 IAccountService accountService = (IAccountService) provider.getService(IAccountService.class);
 ```

-And here are the definitions of `IAccountService` and `AccountService` to support the above example. `AccountService` doesn't depend on any concrete implementations of other services, which make it thinner and cleaner!
+And here are the definitions of `IAccountService` and `AccountService` to support the above example. `AccountService` doesn't depend on any concrete implementations of other services, which makes it thinner and cleaner!

 ```java
 public interface IAccountService {}